Origin and History

 During the 3rd week of August and the 1st week of September.

-2nd week of September until till of April.
+2nd week of September till the end of April.